Man Utd team news: Rashford and Anthony Elanga travel for Granada clash | Goal.com

 Man Utd team news: Rashford and Anthony Elanga travel for Granada clash

-Marcus Rashford will be assessed on the day of the game to establish if he can play a part in the Europa League clash against Granada on Thursday.
+Manchester United forward Marcus Rashford will be assessed on Thursday to establish if he can play a part in the Europa League clash against Granada.

-The forward limped off in the win against Brighton at the weekend but trained with his team-mates on Wednesday morning ahead of flying out to Spain.
+The Red Devils star limped off in the win against Brighton at the weekend but trained with his team-mates on Wednesday morning ahead of flying out to Spain.
 The England international could be fit to start but it is unlikely he will last the full first leg of the quarter-final clash.

 What was said?